-Temporary Learning Support Assistant
+Learning Support Assistant

 Salary scale : NJC Scale 2/3[outer London]

 [working 32 1/2 hours per week/ 39 weeks a year]

-Closing date: Monday 2nd February 2026
+Closing date: Monday 2nd March 2026

+Fixed term - one year initially

 Duties would include working with boys who have a range of learning difficulties and providing personal care.
 Experience of working with pupils with special educational needs would be an advantage but not essential.